 The quality of reds, whites, and even the rosés are recognized across the borders.
 And today, production is split between fortified wine and non-fortified wines.
 Some areas outside of the city to mention are Pinhão in the heart of the region, where the most high-end vintage Port can be found.
 As well as Cima Corgo, the largest of the Douro's three sub-regions, accounting for almost half of the valley’s wine production.

 For exploring the Douro Valley, Porto makes a great base.
 Home to stylish hotels and charming boutique houses with ornate exteriors, you’ll be spoilt for choice when it comes to luxury accommodation.
-Some of the best neighborhoods for staying in or near include the charming and historic Ribeira, the quaint and arty Baixa, the coastal area of Foz do Douro, and the authentic residential stretches of Miragaia.
+Some of the best neighbourhoods for staying in or near include the charming and historic Ribeira, the quaint and arty Baixa, the coastal area of Foz do Douro, and the authentic residential stretches of Miragaia.
 We also recommend staying in the foodie city of Lisbon if you want to make the most out of your trip.

 There are so many places to eat and drink in Porto.
 Some the best cafes, bars and restaurants can be found lining the riverside, and there are endless stretches of wine cellars where you can sample the city’s best Port wine.